 Now check your pan, has the hardened and burnt food been removed, or is your pan stained?
 If the food has not been removed or your pan is stained, move on to the next step.

-Otherwise, if your pan is clean, you can dry and put away your pan.
+Otherwise, if your pan is clean, you can dry it and put away your pan.
 Make sure that you put a soft cloth, pad, or paper towel between the pans if you stack them in the cupboard.

 Sprinkle With Baking Soda